KhalidAlnujaidi/KhalidAlnujaidi/README.md

 ## Welcome to my GitHub page 👋

-I am an undergraduate student studying computer science and this is my GitHub page where I showcase my projects and skills in software development.
+I am an undergraduate student studying computer science and this is my GitHub page where I showcase my projects and skills.

 ### About Me

-In addition to studying computer science, I am passionate about exploring new technologies and building projects that solve real-world problems.
-Some of my interests include [insert your interests here].
+In addition to studying computer science, I am passionate about exploring new technologies and building projects.
+My intrests include deep learning and computer vision.

+I finish my bachelor's degree May 2024, and am intrested in joing a graduat program for the fall of 2024/2025.

 ### Projects